HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-2 Interference and Grounding.md

 Both harmonics and spurious emissions can cause interference to other services or devices operating on those frequencies.
 Causes can include:

-- Overdriven amplifiers
+- Overdriven amplifiers.
-- Poor filtering in the transmitter
+- Poor filtering in the transmitter.
-- Faulty or poorly designed equipment
+- Faulty or poorly designed equipment.

 To minimize harmonics and spurious emissions:

-- Ensure your transmitter is properly tuned and not overdriven
+- Ensure your transmitter is properly tuned and not overdriven.
-- Use appropriate low-pass filters on your transmitter output
+- Use appropriate low-pass filters on your transmitter output.
-- Maintain your equipment and replace any faulty components
+- Maintain your equipment and replace any faulty components.

 Understanding harmonics and spurious emissions is crucial for responsible amateur radio operation.
 These unwanted signals can cause interference far outside your intended transmission frequency, potentially affecting a wide range of devices and services.